 |is equal||The value of the variable is equal to the argument, compared character by character.||string|

-|is not equal||The value of the variable is not exactly the same as the argument.||string|
+|is not equal||The value of the variable isn’t exactly the same as the argument.||string|

 |starts with||The value of the variable starts with the argument.||string|

-|does not start with||The value of the variable does not start with the argument.||string|
+|does not start with||The value of the variable doesn’t start with the argument.||string|

 |matches||The value of the variable matches the regular expression or list entered as an argument.||regular expression or list|

-|does not match||The value of the variable does not match the regular expression entered as an argument.||regular expression or list|
+|does not match||The value of the variable doesn’t match the regular expression entered as an argument.||regular expression or list|

 |exists||The variable has a defined value.
 For example, Request Args exists if an argument is sent in the request’s query string.||-|

-|does not exist||The variable does not have a defined value.
-For example, Request Args does not exist if an argument is sent in the request’s query string.||-|
+|does not exist||The variable doesn’t have a defined value.
+For example, Request Args doesn’t exist if an argument is sent in the request’s query string.||-|

-Multiple conditions can be defined using the logical operators “and” and “or”.
-The operator “and” has implicit precedence over the operator “or”.
+Multiple conditions can be defined using the logical operators

 If explicit precedence is required, you can add multiple criteria groups under the